-One IOB account called it a “cocoanut” taste, but noted that casks from CMOS did not carry the taste.
-Any tannic taste CMOS did impart was easy to leach out, as William Lindsay explained in 1939, since the grain was looser than for tight American oak.
+One IOB account called it a “cocoanut” taste, and noted that CMOS casks did not carry the taste.
+Any tannic taste from CMOS was easy to leach out, as William Lindsay explained in 1939, since the grain was looser than for American oak.

 The plain fact is that British brewers did not want the American oak taste in pale ale or porter.
 There was an apparent exception for Guinness, as some evidence exists for its use of (charred) American oak casks in the 1800s.

 But English, Scots, and Welsh brewers did not want the taste.
 When they first had to use American casks during WW I they lined them to keep that taste out.